PracticumAI/python/README.md

 #### Objectives

 By the end of this module, students will be able to:

-1. Navigate within the Jupyter Notebook / Jupyter Lab environment.
-2. Describe what a variable is and how the basic Python operators work.
+1. Define what a variable is and how the basic Python operators work.
-3. Explain the importance of a consistent coding style and clear documentation.
+1. Recognize the importance of a consistent coding style and clear documentation.
-4. Use basic string methods (indexing, slicing, etc.) when writing Python code.
+1. Use basic string methods (indexing, slicing, etc.) when writing Python code.
-5. Analyze Python error messages and take corrective action to fix them.
+1. Analyze Python error messages and identify corrective action to fix them.
-6. Recall that Python is a zero indexed language.

 #### To Do List